 The Commission will continue to monitor and evaluate the functioning of the carbon market in its annual Carbon Market Report, as foreseen under Article 10(5) of the EU ETS Directive.
 This annual report foresees the explicit monitoring of the functioning of the EU ETS including the implementation of the auctions.
 If appropriate any proposals aiming at improving the functioning of the EU ETS may be proposed, but of course would require approval by Council or Parliament.

 Table 8: Comparison in terms of effectiveness and coherence

 Coherence with other p olicy goals Effectiveness on realising a more stable price development Auctioning revenue 2013 - 2015 Importance carbon prices for investment incentives Competitiveness and social impacts Risk of fragmen- tation EU climate policies Potential future structural measures Option 1 Reversal increase in surplus and substantial upward price pressure Likely increase Limited risk on impacts.
-Higher value of allowances for surplus Strong signal against / Option 2 fairly significant downward pressure on the price in 2018-2020 with decreasing prices on electricity prices.
+Higher value of allowances for surplus Strong signal against / Option 2 in 2013-2015, but fairly significant downward pressure on the price in 2018-2020 compared to situation with decreasing prices Strong signal holders, potential limited impact on electricity prices.
 Opposite effects at the end of phase 3.
-Very strong signal against Can allow for more time for analysing and deciding structural measures Option 3 Limited reversal increase in surplus, limited upward price pressure in 2013-2015 Likely increase Medium signal Limited risk on impacts.
-Limited higher value of allowances for surplus holders, potential limited Medium signal / Option 4 and moderate downward pressure on the price in 2018-2020 a 2013-2015 compared to situation with decreasing prices pressure on a 2018-2020 Medium signal Medium signal impact on electricity prices.
-Opposite effects at the end of phase 3 against Can allow for more time for analysing and deciding structural measures Option 5 No reversal of the surplus, continued risk Uncertain increase early on in phase 3 compared to situation There dot not M. and P. and and Limited signal / Option 6 of price decreases in 2013-2015 with decreasing prices because prices might still decrease Limited signal very limited against Can allow for more time for analysing and deciding structural measures
+Very strong signal against Can allow for more time for analysing and deciding structural measures Option 3 Limited reversal increase in surplus, limited upward price pressure in 2013-2015 Likely increase compared to situation Medium signal Limited risk on impacts.
+Limited higher value of allowances for surplus holders, potential limited Medium signal / Option 4 and moderate downward pressure on the price in 2018-2020 with decreasing prices Medium signai impact on electricity prices.
+Opposite effects at the end of phase 3 against Can allow for more time for analysing and deciding structural measures Option 5 No reversal of the surplus, continued risk Uncertain increase early on in phase 3 compared to situation Timited signal V limited Limited signal / Option 6 of price decreases in with decreasing prices Very limited against Can allow for more time for analysing and deciding structural measures